|

 Distinctive features:

-Opposite leaves on a vine, milkweed-like seed pods and seeds
+Opposite leaves on a vine, milkweed-like seed pods and seeds.

 Similar species:

-Black Swallowwort (Cynanchum nigrum)
+Black Swallowwort (Cynanchum louiseae)

 Pale Swallowwort (Cynanchum rossicum)